-Both healthcare staff and the general public are encouraged to report any incidents, whether they result in harm or not, to our National Reporting and Learning System (NRLS).
-Find out more about how we use these reports on our learning from patient safety incidents section.
+Both healthcare staff and the general public are encouraged to report any incidents, whether they result in harm or not, to our national services for recording patient safety events.

 For the general public

 Please note: these reports are only used to support national learning.
 We do not investigate individual reports and you will not receive a reply.
-Details of how to make a complaint about an NHS service can be found on NHS Choices.
+Details of how to make a complaint about an NHS service can be found on the NHS.uk website.

 For healthcare staff

-Healthcare staff are encouraged where possible to record all patient safety incidents on their local risk management systems.
-These reports will then be routinely uploaded to the NRLS to support national learning.
-Healthcare staff unable to use a local risk management system can also record incidents directly on the NRLS via the e-forms below.
+Healthcare staff are encouraged where possible to record all patient safety incidents on their organisation’s local risk management systems (LRMS).
+These reports will then be routinely uploaded to our systems to support national learning.

 NRLS acceptance note